 Windows 10 doesn’t make it easy to see the full file paths by default from File Explorer.
 You can see how you navigated to a particular folder by looking in the File Explorer address bar at the top of the window, but that doesn’t display the full file path and how you would need to write it.

-Find Out Full Path of File Name in Windows 10 using Folder Options
+How to Find Out Full Path of File Name in Windows 10 Using Folder Options

 You’ll now start to see the full path of your files in the title bar when you are using the File Explorer.
 The taskbar also displays the name or the full path of the files for the File Explorer button when you have it open.
 If ever you need the changes reveres, just open up the Folder Options dialog box again and deselect the option that you selected in the guide above.